 As you will be making the same payments each month for a while, it’s a good idea to automate these by setting them up as Standing Orders.

 Some people have to run their own DMP, as most DMP firms require you to have at least £50 a month to pay to your creditors.
 But even if you could use a firm, many people like self-administered DMPs for a variety of reasons including:

 - you feel in control of the process, knowing exactly which creditors have agreed to accept the offer and freeze interest;

 - you prefer not to discuss your budget with a DMP firm.
 If your budget changes, you just tell your creditors, no need to ‘ask permission’ from the DMP firm for a change;

-- it will give your more flexibility over what you do if you get a lump sum, say from a PPI refund, where you might want to make full and final settlement offers to a couple of your creditors rather than spread the sum between all of them.
+- it will give your more flexibility over what you do if you get a lump sum, say from a payday loan refund, where you might want to make full and final settlement offers to a couple of your creditors rather than spread the sum between all of them.

 Switching from a fee charging DMP firm